ekkolon/aix/README.md

 # Rustx

-A CLI tool to quickly scaffold REST API projects based on the [Actix](https://actix.rs/) framework.
+Rustx provides a CLI tool to quickly scaffold REST API projects based on the [Actix](https://actix.rs/) framework.

 Projects generated with `rustx` come with reasonable defaults and can be extended with [_extras_](#extras) to further enhance your development activities.